Nathan Chen, US lead team figure skating at Beijing Olympics

 Perhaps his flawless start in Beijing will send him in the other direction.

-Performing to music from the Puccini opera ”La Boheme,” Chen opened with a massive quad toe loop and landed the triple axel that often gives him problems.
+Performing to Charles Aznavour’s song “La Bohème,” Chen opened with a massive quad toe loop and landed the triple axel that often gives him problems.
 By the time he landed his quad salchow-triple toe loop combination, his technical mark was so far ahead of the field that first place was just about assured.

 Chen received 111.71 points, a mark that would have won the men’s short program in Pyeongchang, and one that put him well clear of reigning Olympic silver medalist Shoma Uno of Japan on Friday.